Powerlearnproject/se-assignment-day-2-git-and-github-NestaMarley/README.md

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
+•Pull requests enable developers to ask and suggest changes to a code allowing developers review and merge the changes to the main codebaseThey make it easier to track changes made during the code review process.

+~Steps involved in creating and merging a pull request include:

+•Creating a new branch to keep your work isolated using the git checkout command.
+.Make your changes to the code n question.
+.Commit your changes using the git commit command .Push the changes to a remote repository on GitHub with yhe git push command .
+Create your pull request by clicking on the pull request option and submit your changes .
+Reviewing of changes by other developers so they can comment, approve or disapprove of it.
+.Merge the changed branches using a command suitable for your workflow .Delete the old branch for a clean and neat code.

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
+•Forking is the creating of somebody else's repository copy on your own GitHub account while cloning is making a copy of a local repository on your own GitHub account.
+• It allows a developer make changes to a repository freely without interfering with the codebase

+• Forking is suitable for:

+~Open source contributions where a developers can suggest changes to amaster codebase without affecting the original codebase.
+- Experimenting with new ideas for a project isolatedly on a new branch without affecting the main code
+- Personal projects that a developer can tailor to his own needs without affecting the main code

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.

+• Issues and projects board enable management and tracking of bugs and errors during the development process and also enhance developer collaborations.
+- Issues track bugs by allowing developers to report bugs based on their urgency
+- Projects provide a visual board for organizing tasks at different stages during the development process

+  ~They enhance collaboration by:

+  - Helping developers track their development process through visual boards.
+  - Assigning responsibilities to particular individuals ensuring accountability
+  - Enabling proper work organization as issues inform each team member on what neds to be done.

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?

+•Common challenges new users encounter include:
+- Navigating and using the GitHub platform as there are many options and settings to perform various tasks
+- Understanding the git and GitHub vocabulary such as commits repositories may easily confuse
+- Managing merges with various users performing various tasks can easily confuse a new user
+- Understanding how to create branches,pull request and suitably describe them can be quite hard for new users
+- Scarce knowledge of the git commands may limit once use and knowledge of GitHub.

+  ~Common strategies include:
+  -Enhancing regular communication between developers so issues can be easily clarified
+  - Creating a branching strategy in place to ensure effective work organisation
+  - Learning and researching on the basics of using and operating git and GitHub effectively
+  - Using GitHub own resources for learning such as Github lab to skill oneself with how to use and operate GitHub.